 Affiliate links on Android Authority may earn us a commission.
 Learn more.

 The Beats Solo 3 have a headphone jack and the Beats Solo Pro did not.
 Seeing how Apple championed the headphone jack’s demise, it seems likely that the Solo 4 will also ditch the headphone jack.
 If that’s the case, the only way the Solo 4 will be able to connect is over Bluetooth.
-Apple’s products only support two Bluetooth audio codecs (SBC and AAC), and we don’t see why it would change things up with the Solo 4.
+Apple’s products only support two Bluetooth audio codecs (SBC and AAC), and I don’t see why it would change things up with the Solo 4.

 In the last few years, Beats has extended an olive branch to Android users by making its Beats app for Android more robust.
-Like the Studio Buds Plus, we think the Solo 4 will have some control customization through the Beats app.
+Like the Studio Buds Plus, I hope the Solo 4 will have some control customization through the Beats app.
 You might also be able to cycle through listening modes, if Beats adds ANC.
 With the Studio Buds Plus, Beats teamed up with Google to grant Google Fast Pair and Find My Device access.
 It’s within the realm of possibility that we’ll see these Android-friendly features on the Solo 4.

 The Solo 4 is all but guaranteed to house Apple’s proprietary H1 chip.
 The Solo 3 have the older W1 chip and the Solo Pro had the H1 chip.
 These chips facilitate Apple-exclusive features like automatic device switching between iCloud devices, “Hey Siri,” and more.
 If Apple packs the Solo 4 with sensors we may even see spatial audio with head tracking like the AirPods Max.